Environmentally Sensitive Smallholding

 We have about 20 chickens in total.
 We have lots of space for them to run around.
 They are fed with wheat in the morning when they get up and before roosting at night.
 We have to keep them very secure at night to make sure they are protected from predators (Fox, Badger and Mink), and the door has a double lock – foxes can be very clever!

+We currentl have two cockerels and we think they are fabulous!
 The hens produce plenty of eggs, although they are not the most efficient of flocks as we keep our hens even after they stop laying eggs.
 The eggs are delicious!
-If you are in the cabin we’ll include some in your welcome hamper when available.
-If you’re camping and we have surplus they are for sale.

-Our cats, Nutmeg and Tansy are working cats.
-They live outside all day and all year and help to keep the mice, rabbits and squirrels away from ours and the animals’ food.
-They are both very effective hunters and happen to also be extremely friendly and love a cuddle.
+Our cats, Lwcus and Lyra are working cats in that they help to keep the mice, rabbits and squirrels away from ours and the animals’ food.
+They are both very effective hunters and Lwcus happens to also be extremely friendly and love a cuddle.
 They are also opportunist so you’ll need to keep an eye on your food and your beds if you don’t want to find a cat napping there.